Noto Sicily, Italy Travel Guide

 Many combine Ragusa, Modica, and Scicli into one or two day trips due to their proximity.

-Begat the beginning of for popular spots like Etna or Syracuse to avoid large groups and maximize exploration time.
+Begat the commencement of for well-liked places like Etna or Syracuse to avoid large groups and maximize exploration time.